hamburger

 "The biggest problem, if indeed it is a problem, is trying to decide what to go and see, or more accurately, what not to see.
 The range of artists, performers, authors, speakers, guides along with the historical anniversaries as well as the venues surely makes Windsor Festival one of the best."

-HRH The Earl of Wessex KG, GCVO, Patron, Windsor Festival
+HRH The Duke of Edinburgh KG, GCVO, Patron, Windsor Festival